 23. Revamp your outdoor lighting plan

-Let it glow, let it glow, let it glow!
-If you feel like your outdoor lighting is too soft, too harsh or too outdated, check out these inspired backyard lighting designs.
+If you feel like your outdoor lighting is too soft, harsh, or outdated, check out these inspired backyard lighting designs.

 24. Create living zones

 Zoning has become a far more manageable way to renovate your backyard.
-Tackle one living zone at a time and watch your outdoor lifestyle blossom before your eyes!
+Tackle one living zone at a time on your to-do list and watch your outdoor lifestyle blossom before your eyes!

 25. Level your land — by hand!

 Finally, levelling uneven ground has a range of benefits; it can boost functionality, aesthetics — and even property value!
 The best part?
 You don’t even need any intimidating machinery or equipment to do it.
-Check out these genius ways to level ground by hand.
+Instead, check out these genius ways to level the ground by hand.